 Of course, this age range is also the prime time for loud concerts, where you walk away dazed and confused because your friend happened to want to be closer to the stage (which was of course closer to the speakers) and you aren’t sure if you will ever hear anything but ringing again…

 As I got a little older and we would go shopping, I would sometimes realize that store employees would think Dad was ignoring them.
 He would be at a counter looking down at the merchandise, and they would be talking to him – on the side where his bad ear is.
-And because he reads lips, if he’s not looking at you and you aren’t talking distinctly enough, he just won’t hear a word!
+And because he reads lips, if he’s not looking at you and you aren’t talking distinctly or loudly enough, he just won’t hear a word!
 I took to explaining to them that he was partially deaf so they wouldn’t feel like he was being rude.
 He is one of the nicest customers to deal with and a very gregarious guy, so if he was a regular, that usually wasn’t a problem.

 Now that many people are wearing masks, this has become a bit of challenge.
 Dad had to go to the doctor’s office recently and the nurses and doctor were wearing masks.
 Being one who relies on seeing someone’s mouth when they talk, this was difficult for him.
 He caught part of what was said, but not all of it.

 At some point, I realized that I probably wouldn’t have great hearing myself unless I started protecting my ears more.
 I started wearing ear protection more regularly when working at the shop.
 When I moved out and got my own apartment, I found that I liked listening to the TV below 10 decibels when there were no other ambient noises.
 I discovered the pleasure of watching TV & movies at a much lower volume.
 That’s right, folks – make those ear drums work for it!!